stagbl/stagbl/DMStagProposal.md

 ## Conversion

-Creating derivative `DMStag` objects is accomplished with a new function `DMStagCreateReducedDMStag()` which (despite the name) creates a compatible `DMStag` object with different numbers of dof on each point type, ignoring or zeroing values present in only one of the source or destination `DMStag`.
+Creating derivative `DMStag` objects is accomplished with a new function `DMStagCreateCompatibleDMStag()` which creates a compatible `DMStag` object with different numbers of dof on each point type, ignoring or zeroing values present in only one of the source or destination `DMStag`.

 ## Members